dtcooper/raspotify/README.md

 _**The hard way**_

-Essentially, here's what the easy installer does,
+Essentially, here's what the easy installer does minus compatbility checks,

 ```bash
 # Install curl and https apt transport